 RIDE LEADER CREDIT - CLUB MILEAGE CREDIT

-Lead 10 rides for a Ride Leader award.
-Remember that must you ride 10 Social or 7 Metrics or 7 SuperSeries or 10 Climbs or 7 Mountain Bike for a “Series” award from the Club and tell prospective members on your rides about it!
+Lead 10 rides (Nov.
+1 - Oct.
+31) for a ride leader award.
+Remember that you must ride 10 Social, or 7 Metrics, or 7 Super Series*, or 10 Climbs, or 7 Mountain Bike for a “Series” award from the club.
+Inform prospective members on your rides about it!

 Use these guidelines plus a healthy dose of common sense for each and every BCC ride that you lead.